 Toilet breaks are strongly discouraged during an examination - this will affect your remaining exam time.
-If you need to go, raise your hand and speak to an invigilator.
+If you cannot possibly hold on until the finish time, raise your hand and speak to an invigilator.
+Students that visit the toilet must leave their blazer on their chair.
 You will not be permitted to leave within the first fifteen minutes or last ten minutes of the examination.